ekaterina-nikonova/3070-final-project/docs/preliminary-report/4-prototype.md

 The prototype relies on the Perplexity Sonar model accessed via API.
 This introduces latency, dependency on external service availability, and ongoing API costs, limiting the system's applicability in offline or resource-constrained educational settings.

-Recent developments in open-source, small-scale LLMs optimised for Japanese [[SiliconFlow]] make local deployment increasingly viable.
+Recent developments in open-source, small-scale LLMs optimised for Japanese [SiliconFlow, 2025] make local deployment increasingly viable.
 However, our initial findings indicate that while smaller models (7–14B parameters) can produce grammatically acceptable Japanese, they often:

 - struggle with fine-grained vocabulary control when prompted with a vocabulary list that exceeds their context window,
 - occasionally introduce hallucinations or semantically incoherent content,